How to dispose of old electrical equipment safely and responsibly

 • Encouraging extended producer responsibility (EPR), making manufacturers responsible for their products throughout the entire lifecycle.

 Complying with these regulations not only avoids potential penalties, but also demonstrates a company or individual’s commitment to sustainability.
-The law also sets out obligations regarding product labeling, collection systems, and waste traceability—critical aspects in achieving responsible waste management.
+The law also sets out obligations regarding product labelling, collection systems, and waste traceability—critical aspects in achieving responsible waste management.

 When an electrical device is no longer functional or needed, it should never be thrown away with general household waste.
 Instead, there are regulated and sustainable alternatives for proper disposal:

-• Municipal recycling centers (Household Waste Recycling Centres): These facilities are designed for the safe and free disposal of special waste, including electrical appliances, cables, lights, sockets, transformers, and more.
+• Municipal recycling centres (Household Waste Recycling Centres): These facilities are designed for the safe and free disposal of special waste, including electrical appliances, cables, lights, sockets, transformers, and more.
 They ensure correct treatment and sorting of each material.

 • In-store take-back schemes: According to current regulations, retailers are required to collect old equipment free of charge when delivering a new equivalent item.
 This makes it easier for consumers to responsibly dispose of their old devices.